 1. Swimming with Sharks and Manta Rays

-On a Shark & Ray Snorkel Safari, you’ll have the opportunity to swim alongside, touch and feed the sharks and rays (or if you’re too squeamish you can admire them from the boat!).
-Of course, an experienced guide is with you the entire time, making sure you know how to react to these powerful creatures and that the situation is safe.
+An experienced guide is with you the entire time, making sure you know how to react to these powerful creatures and to ensure that the situation is safe.
 You won’t believe what it feels like when a 4-foot wide manta ray brushes up against you.